 Ubuntu's installer is streamlined and has become one of the most user-friendly installation experiences available, even topping the commercial options.
 The Debian installer is manual but provides more configuration than Ubuntu.
 In contrast, the Ubuntu installer is user-friendly compared to the Debian installer.

-For those using Ubuntu and looking to manage JavaScript packages efficiently, check out our guide on How to Install and Use Yarn on Ubuntu for a smooth experience with this versatile package manager.
+For those using Ubuntu and looking to manage JavaScript and other modern modules, check out our guide on How to Install and Use Yarn on Ubuntu for a smooth experience.

 Package Management